-- o Staff will allocate suitable reading books for each child - These books will be placed in a plastic wallet before going home.
-Staff members who touch these books will ensure they have thoroughly washed their hands before placing books into the wallets. - Once the books are returned they will be placed in an allocated 'quarantine' box and left for 72 hours before being returned to the shelves / library.
+- Staff will allocate suitable reading books for each child - These books will be placed in a plastic wallet before going home.
+Staff members who touch these books will ensure they have thoroughly washed their hands before placing books into the wallets. - Once the books are returned they will be placed in an allocated box before being returned to the shelves / library.